AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/authoring/product-cockpit.md

 ## Opening the Product Cockpit {#opening-product-cockpit}

-Easiest way to access the Product Cockpit isvia the 'Commerce' menu in AEM's main menu.
+Easiest way to access the Product Cockpit is via the 'Commerce' menu in AEM's main menu.
 It is also possible to use Omnisearch (search for Commerce) or opening `https://<yourAEMInstance>/commerce.html`.

 ![AEM menu](../assets/aem-menu.png)

 ## Browsing product catalogs {#browsing-product-catalogs}

 The Product Cockpit is organized in a hierarchical way following the product catalog structure.
-The first level shows the catalog root level of all configured poduct catalogs including meta information of the commerce backend.
+The first level shows the catalog root level of all configured product catalogs including meta information of the commerce backend.

 ![Configured catalogs](../assets/catalog-overview.png)